JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
-<b>Now that everything is set up in the Azure dashboard, I can go into my VM and set setting things up there.
+<b>Now that everything is set up in the Azure dashboard, I can go into my VM and set things up there.
 The first thing I need to do is get my VM's public IP address so I can Remote Desktop (RDP) into it.
 I go into the Virtual Machines tab in Azure and navigate into the HoneyPot VM.
 Highlighted in my VM's Public IP.</b> <br/>
 </p>

 ![Getting_VM_Public_IP](https://user-images.githubusercontent.com/108043108/225379998-5bcad4c5-c878-4249-8384-34e1581dc35d.JPG)